r134x7/tech-news-java-api/README.md

   # Deployed App

-  Link to deployed app on Heroku: https://rocky-waters-09134.herokuapp.com/
+  This app is no longer hosted on Heroku.

   # Tests